1. What is an Independent Contractor?

 3. What are the required documents from an Independent Contractor?

 You should be ready to demonstrate the independent nature of a business.
-You may not have all these documents, but you should upload as many as you can.
+You may have some of these documents but should upload as many as possible.
 Not providing them may delay your application, or in some cases mean we cannot approve you as an Independent Contractor.

-6. Proof of business income from at least two other clients if sole proprietor
+Proof of business income from at least two other clients if applicable (personal information redacted)

 4. What if I do not have a Certificate of Incorporation?